IPubby/ios/Week1/Labs/lab1.2.md

 3. Open the app in Xcode by double-clicking the project file: `Adventure`
 4. Run the app in the simulator by clicking on the Play icon or click on `Product -> Run`

+**Tip** This app requires iOS 7 or later.
+If you see an error or the app crashes, make sure that you have an iOS 7.1 Simulator selected.
+You can change the simulator version by clicking on the Device drop down menu next to the Play and Stop buttons.
+For example, click on "iPhone > iOS 6.1" (or whichever device is currently displayed), and select "iPhone Retina (4-inch) > iOS 7.1".

 ### Playing

 When the simulator opens, you'll see empty view with a text field at the bottom.
 Tap the text field to bring up the keyboard and try typing anything and hit enter.
 You will probably see: